douglaspasqualin/PAD-UFSM-2018/README.md

 `bash lulesh_script.sh`

+### Results

-The results of the execution will be saved in the file output.txt.
+The execution results will be saved in the file output.txt.
 Use your prefered tool to generated the graphics.
 I have used R, according with the script script_r.R